Over the past few weeks, I’ve shared three Pure Option Deals with you.

 With the first deal, we acquired a Pure Option from a homeowner who didn’t want to sell his home.
 Because we agreed to pay the owner’s property taxes, which allowed the owner to keep his home, he granted us the right to buy his house at some point in the future at a pre-agreed to price and terms.

 In the second deal, you saw how I lost $217,300 because I didn’t use a Pure Option when creatively constructing the deal.

 The third deal showed how we didn’t repeat the mistake we made with deal #2.
 Thus far, because we did include a Pure Option, we’ve made $155,000!

-Now, let’s look at an option deal with which most real estate investors are familiar – a lease Option Deal…..but with an Owner Financed kicker.
+Today, let’s look add an option deal with which most real estate investors are familiar – a Lease-Option Deal…and we’ll add in an Owner-Financed kicker.

-In February 2017, we bought a home on Reynold’s Bridge Road in Kingston, Georgia.
+In February 2017, we bought a home on Reynold’s Bridge Rd in Kingston, Georgia.
 Our purchase price was $43,500.
 With the cost of rehab, we had about $55,000 invested in this property.

 After rehab, the fair market value for this property was about $115,000.
 At first, we considered selling (flipping) the property and pocketing the cash.
 As we all know, flipping incurs huge tax consequences.

 To avoid this tax hit, Kim and I switched to a different deal structure: a Lease with a Purchase Option.
 In addition, we would agree to owner finance the property to the tenant/buyer if, for 12 months, they proved they would take care of the property, make their rent payments on time, be easy to work with, and be a good neighbor.